 I presume that the “Carry On” type humour was meant to be extended to Sinead Matthews’ character “Miss C” but her full name of “Miss Clitt” is only revealed in a deleted scene.
 The characters are played as though they are Conservative members of parliament.
 The reality is that the government at the time was a Labour one; Dormandy is based on the then Postmaster General, Tony Benn.

 But while I vaguely remember the politics of the era, what grabs hold of me and pulls me right back to the sixties is the music.
 It wasn’t just The Beatles and The Rolling Stones.
-The Kinks, The Seekers, The Turtles, The Who, Jimi Hendrix, Procol Harum, Dusty Springfield, The Beach Boys…the list goes on and on.
+It was also The Kinks, The Seekers, The Turtles, The Who, Jimi Hendrix, Procol Harum, Dusty Springfield, The Beach Boys…the list goes on and on.

 Here’s A Rather Long Record.
 I Hope I’m Here At The End Of It.